cloudberrydb/cloudberrydb-site/docs/sys-admin/enable-coordinator-mirroring.md

 title: Enable Coordinator Mirroring for Cloudberry Database
 ---

+# Enable Coordinator Mirroring for Cloudberry Database

 Cloudberry Database provides a series of high-availability features to make sure your database system can tolerate unexpected incidents such as a hardware platform failure and can be quickly recovered from such incidents.

 This topic describes how to configure coordinator mirroring to ensure a smooth coordinator node failover.

-# Overview of coordinator mirroring
+## Overview of coordinator mirroring

 In addition to the primary working coordinator node, you can include a standby coordinator in your CBDB cluster, which can take the system over when the primary host is down.